Google tightens security in Android app store

 “It is great that Google is working with the Android community to provide an alternative to a manual curation process, allowing developers to innovate quickly while also increasing the baseline level of security for Android users,” Mahaffey said.

-Bouncer marks a new direction for Google, which until now has trumpeted its laissez-faire approach to managing the apps market - as opposed to Apple Inc, which famously subjects apps to a rigorous evaluation process before they can be downloaded.
+Bouncer marks a new direction for Google, which until now has trumpeted its laissez-faire approach to managing the apps market — as opposed to Apple Inc (AAPL.O), which famously subjects apps to a rigorous evaluation process before they can be downloaded.

 The freedom of the Android market — and developers’ preference for its openness — has helped boost the platform’s swift growth and sharpen its competition with Apple’s iOS mobile platform.
 In December, less than three years after it was launched, Android Market reached 10 billion total downloads.